 If you remember the old LADWP Holiday Light Festival, you'll see some classic elements from that, including the Hollywood sign, the downtown LA skyline, and the Hollywood Bowl.

 The old-fashioned lights are fun, but there's a lot of modern techno-wizardry going on, too.
-The show was designed by Gregg Lacy and Bionic League, a live event design company known for their spectacular light shows.
+The show was designed by Gregg Lacy and Bionic League, a live event design company known for its spectacular light shows.
 Among the most enjoyable effects is a three-minute projection show that features a handful of engaging elephants whose colors keep changing.

 If you have an Indiana Jones-level fear of slithering creatures, beware of the giant, illuminated snake that sits on top of the LAIR (Living Amphibians, Invertebrates, and Reptiles) building.
 Otherwise, you'll probably think it's pretty amazing.